kualta/site/posts/memetic-culture.md

 ### You have no culture
 Don't "gm" me.
 I'm not your "fren."

-I find it so distasteful when people blindly share behavioural traits to express belonging.
+I find it so distasteful when people blindly share behavioral traits to express belonging.
 The hollow substitutes for genuine bonds.

 Without giving this behaviour too many props, the subconscious desire behind it is surprisingly simple: to commodify everything.
 Even belonging.